 The first step in this process is to understand the proportion of LEP persons who may encounter any of the services provided by LTS, their literacy skills in English and their native language, the location of their communities and neighborhoods, and if they are underserved as a result of a language or other socio-economic barrier.
-Data for the review will include U.S. Census Bureau 2010 data.
+Data for the review will include U.S. Census Bureau 2010 data as well as the American Community Survey 2010-2014.
 Currently LTS only operates local fixed-route and complimentary Americans with Disabilities Act (ADA) services within the incorporated area of Lawrence, Kansas.
 Therefore, only demographics representing City of Lawrence were used in this analysis.

-For the purposes of this LEP Plan, persons that identified themselves during the 2000 United States Census as speaking English "not well" or "not at all" are considered LEP persons.
+For the purposes of this LEP Plan, persons that identified themselves during the 2010-2014 American Community Survey (ACS) as speaking English "not well" or "not at all" are considered LEP persons.
 This LEP Plan addresses only LEP persons and identifies specifically only the three most common languages spoken in the L-DC MPO planning area.
-Tables 1 and 2, below, encapsulate the relevant information derived from the 2000 United States Census.
+Tables 1 and 2, below, encapsulate the relevant information derived from the ACS 2010-2014.

 Table 1 shows the number and the proportion of persons who are five years of age or older and who are identified as being LEP.
-As Table 1 discloses, only 4.23% of persons residing within the service area are identified as being LEP.
+As Table 1 discloses, only estimates 1.8% of persons residing within the service area are identified as being LEP.